Hypothyroidism in Cats: Causes, Signs and Symptoms, and Treatment

 Book an appointment today at Noble Vet Clinics.

-Most cats respond well to levothyroxine, a synthetic thyroid hormone given once or twice daily.
-Doses are carefully calibrated based on your cat’s weight and response over time.
+The doses will be carefully calibrated depending on the cat's weight and response.
 Side effects are rare when dosing is correct, but over-supplementation can swing the pendulum back toward hyperthyroidism, so monitoring is crucial.

 You’ll need to return for follow-up testing, especially during the first few months.
 This allows your vet to fine-tune the dosage and ensure stable thyroid hormone levels.